IneffableInventions/challenge/README.md

 # Delivery

 Create a private repository on your GitHub account and share it with [@glpinto10](https://github.com/glpinto10) as a collaborator.
-All your code must be on that repository.
+All your code must be on that repository and you must include the "production ready" folder on it.

 ***